 - Treatment at some time in the future is acceptable for a condition causing minimal or no pain, dysfunction or disability that is very unlikely to deteriorate quickly and does not have the potential to become an emergency.
 Treatment within 12 months is used as a guide.

 How am I scheduled for Elective Surgery?

-You have a responsibility to attend all appointments that have been arranged for you.
+Furthermore, you have a responsibility to attend all appointments that have been arranged for you.
 Failing to attend your scheduled surgery may impact the time it takes for the hospital to treat you.

 Contact us to see if your surgery has an MBS Item Number or is classified as urgent.

 Elective surgery patients are regularly reviewed to ensure they are both ready and available to be admitted for surgery.
 The are many reasons why a patient may not be ready for elective surgery, you may require additional medical treatment before you can have your surgery, or you may choose to delay your surgery for work or other reasons, such as the unavailability of carer support.